 eCommerce site builders like Wix go a long way to helping you accommodate every device with no extra programming.
 The best eCommerce themes are built “responsive” so that they respond to the specific device.
 That changes the layout and view so that you make the most of the limited screen space.

-The platform supports an array of pre-made templates with great functionalities and to allow merchants to set up their store quickly and seamlessly.
+The platform supports an array of pre-made templates with great functionalities and allows merchants to set up their stores quickly and seamlessly.